meltyourface/blank/posts/Necromancers-SteedNecromantic-lore/Necromancer-Steed-Bonding-Empowerment-Through-Symbiosis/index.md

 ---
 To fully understand the symbiotic bond formation between a necromancer and their steed, we must first delve into the realm of necromantic lore.
 Necromancy is a powerful and ancient practice centered around the manipulation and control of the energies of life and death, often raising the dead and conversing with spirits and other supernatural entities.
 A necromancer's steed is much more than a mere mode of transportation, rather it becomes an extension of the necromancer's own power.

-The ritualistic preparation and bond formation between a necromancer and their steed is a process involving three crucial components:
+**The ritualistic preparation and bond formation between a necromancer and their steed is a process involving three crucial components**:

 1. The Selection and Preparation of the Steed
 2. The Ritual of Bonding